Neosho County, Kansas

 In 1869, Congress allowed bona fide settlers to buy any of the Osage ceded lands, but the act also protected “vested rights.”
 A question arose as to what “vested rights” were.
 The matter was taken into the courts, even getting Congress involved.
 In 1870, the U.S. Supreme Court ruled in favor of the settlers.

 C.F.
 Stauber organized the Christian Church at his house in the spring of 1869.
-The society commenced the erection of a church in 1872, but on account of the building of the railroads in the eastern and western parts of the county, the members mostly moved away to railroad towns, leaving Mr. Stauber practically alone.
-To save the building from going to ruin, he sold it to the Methodists in 1874.
+The society commenced the erection of a church in 1872.
+Still, on account of the building of the railroads in the eastern and western parts of the county, the members mostly moved away to railroad towns, leaving Mr. Stauber practically alone.
+He sold the building to the Methodists in 1874 to save it from going to ruin.
 They completed, seated, and painted it.

 The Baptist Church was organized in 1869 with seven members by Elder A. C. Bateman, who was chosen as pastor.
 After the organization, services were held at the Erie Schoolhouse until the erection of a frame church building in 1871 for $1,500.